Automorphism groups of edge-transitive maps: Introduction

 The entry for $T=1$, the class of regular maps, is due to Nuzhin and others, through their answer to Mazurov's (purely algebraic) question~\cite[Problem 7.30]{Kou} asking which non-abelian finite simple groups can be generated by three involutions, two of them commuting (see Section~\ref{gensimple} for details, including the addition of $U_4(3)$ and $U_5(2)$ to previously published lists).
-The solution for $T=2^P{\rm ex}$, the class of chiral maps, has recently been determined by Leemans and Liebeck~\cite{LL} in the equivalent context of abstract polyhedra (again, see Section~\ref{gensimple}), and a simple argument using map dualities extends their result to the classes $2\,{\rm ex}$ and $2^*{\rm ex}$.
+The solution for $T=2^P{\rm ex}$, the class of chiral maps, has recently been determined by Leemans and Liebeck~\cite{LL, LL2} in the equivalent context of abstract polyhedra (again, see Section~\ref{gensimple}), and a simple argument using map dualities extends their result to the classes $2\,{\rm ex}$ and $2^*{\rm ex}$.
+It follows that $M_{11}$ is the smallest simple group in $\G(T)$ for these three classes.
 The entries for the remaining ten classes are apparently new, and the proofs are given in Section~\ref{gensimple}.

 The exceptions for these ten classes are easily explained.
 The unitary group $U_3(3)$ is not in $\G(T)$ for the classes $T=2$, $2^*$ and $2^P$ since groups realised in such classes must be generated by at most three involutions, and Wagner~\cite{Wag} has shown that this group requires four.
-By an observation of Singerman~\cite{Sin}, for each generating pair for $L_2(q)$ there is an automorphism inverting both generators; such an automorphism is forbidden for the classes $T=5$, $5^*$ and $5^P$, so $L_2(q)\not\in\G(T)$.
+By an observation of Singerman~\cite{Sin}, for each generating pair for $L_2(q)$ there is an automorphism inverting both generators; such an automorphism is forbidden for the classes $T=5$, $5^*$ and $5^P$, so $L_2(q)\not\in\G(T)$; the smallest simple group arising for these classes is $A_7$.
 The exceptions for $T=2\,{\rm ex}$ and $2^*{\rm ex}$ are the same as those found in~\cite{LL} for $T=2^P{\rm ex}$.

 The main part of the proofs of these theorems consists of showing that various groups are realised (as an automorphism group) in particular classes.
 Simple arguments show that if any group is realised in class $1$ or $2^P{\rm ex}$ then it is also realised in various other classes (see Lemma~\ref{regmapslemma} for a precise statement), so this allows one to concentrate on those groups which are not in $\G(1)$ or not in $\G(2^P{\rm ex})$ (in the case of finite simple groups, these are the exceptions in the first and third rows of Table~\ref{FSGpsRealised}).
 In order to realise such groups, more direct arguments are required, finding specific generators and then showing that these do not admit forbidden automorphisms.